Rl242Dev/AverageCalculator/README.md

 ## English

 Project for School, about Averages.
-Only available in French
+Only available in Anglais

 ## Français

 Projet pour l'ecole, a propos des Moyennes.
-Seulement Disponible en Français
+Seulement Disponible en Anglais